 FREEDOM DANCE FESTIVAL

-Freedom Dance Festival 2022 is ready to challenge you.
+Freedom Dance Festival 2022/2023 season is ready to challenge you.
 Are you ready for a dance tour with European flavour?

 The competition program should always be made in such as manner to provide for at least 8 hours of rest for the dancers between the festival days.

 Competitions including awards presentations must take place prior to midnight.
 Riser presentations and/or awards presentations must occur prior to 11:00pm.

 Generally, the competition begins primarily with riser categories to avoid having the youngest dancers perform at late hours.

 The awards ceremony can take place after each day of competition or after each dance category.

 For the safety of all, keep aisles and stairwells clear and do not block emergency exits.

 Misconduct of any kind will not be tolerated as determined by the onsite director or venue management.
 Infractions may result in immediate disqualification.

 Dressing area space must be shared by all competitors.
 No dressing space will be assigned to individual organizations unless designated by Freedom Dance Festival staff.